-Assos’ Dyora S9 women’s bib shorts sit in the brand’s ‘Race Series’ – designed to be the top of the line selection for those looking for performance.
-I don’t think non-racers should be perturbed by the name, these shorts are certainly suitable for longer endurance rides too.
+Assos' Dyora S9 women's bib shorts sit in the brand's 'Race Series' - designed to be the top of the line selection for those looking for performance.
+I don't think non-racers should be perturbed by the name, these shorts are certainly suitable for longer endurance rides too, but I would happily pair them with my 1904rt race jersey for an event, too.

 The party trick for these shorts is inclusion of the 'A-Lock Engineering'.
 This was released on the men's range last year.
 The bib straps attach much lower down and externally, to prevent the chamois from moving around.
 If you've ever got out the saddle, then sat down to discover that the pad has somehow 'folded itself' into a very uncomfortable 'peak', then this is designed to fix that.
 And it works.